stahler/UsingAutomatedLab/README.md

 Install-Lab
 # Take a break, you deserve it!
 Plus this takes a few minutes.
 ```
-9. You can get a high-level summary of what was created
+9. You can get a high-level summary of what was created<br>
+The default credentials are Administrator/Somepass1
 ```PowerShell
 Show-LabDeploymentSummary -Detailed
 ```